apache/druid/docs/querying/sql-functions.md

  This document describes the SQL language.
 :::

 This page provides a reference of all Druid SQL functions in alphabetical order.
-The **Learn More** at the end of each function section provides further documentation on the function type.
+The **Learn More** at the end of each function section provides further documentation.

 The examples for each function uses the following datasets that come included with Apache Druid:
 * `flight-carriers`: `FlightCarrierOnTime (1 month)`